sourari/Physical-Chemistry/PIB.md

 ```

 The next step is to construct the kinetic energy matrix.
-The challenging part of this step is to create a matrix that take the second derivative of the wavefunction.
+The challenging part in this step is to create a matrix that take the second derivative of the wavefunction.
 We know that the first derivate of a function $f(x)$ at a point $x_0$ can be approximated as:

 <p align="center"> $\frac{f(x_0+1)-f(x_0)}{\Delta x}$ or $\frac{f(x_0) - f(x_0-1)}{\Delta x}$. </p>